When you’re curious about something, you likely read a blog post or watch a how-to video. But who created that content?

 And third, blog posts provide more written content for Google and other search engines to consume, which can improve your search rank.
 A single infographic may have less than a hundred words, and most of those words will be within an image file, making them unreadable to search engines.

 If a business uses video in their content, they are 50 times more likely to be found on the first page of Google results.
-Videos posted on Facebook receive 135% more organic reach than photos.
+Facebook gets 8 billion video views daily.

 What do you put in your videos?
 Consider the following effective types of video content